ella-codes-dao/AuthFlow/docs/AuthFlow_Grant_Draft.md

 ### Impact

-Let's face it, getting authentication right is complicated and one screw-up can lead to costly data leaks.
+Let’s face it, getting authentication right is complicated and one screw-up can lead to costly data leaks.
 The AuthFlow SDKs allow you to secure both your front and backend resources with easy-to-use methods that will verify which roles/permissions the user has, as well as evaluate any access policies to ensure users only have access to authorized resources.

-The server SDKs not only allow you to protect server-side resources but also allow you to stand up your own Identity Provider server that supports JWT, oAuth2.0 and SAML2.0 authentication methods.
+The server SDKs not only allow you to protect server-side resources but also allow you to stand up your own Identity Provider server that supports JWT, oAuth2.0, and SAML2.0 authentication methods.

-Currently, The security measures that are present in Web2 authentication offered by identity providers like Auth0, Amazon’s AWS IAM or Microsoft’s Azure Active Directory are superior to those on Web3.
+Currently, The security measures that are present in Web2 authentication offered by identity providers like Auth0, Amazon’s AWS IAM, or Microsoft’s Azure Active Directory are superior to those on Web3.
 Not only does AuthFlow protect its user from vulnerabilities in the Web3 space, but it will also tighten user security across Web2 sites.

 AuthFlow is THE security solution for developers and end-users operating across Web2 and Web3 spaces.